 While the process was a familiar one to us, the global nature of Spectrum’s team posed some unique challenges.
 The core team came from the corporate office, but the extended influencers and decision-makers consisted of three regional teams representing the Latin American, European and North American markets.
 Corporate led the charge, but all three regions were involved in decisions.
 Balancing the needs of each region while maintaining global and regional alignment made for a truly challenging task.

-“Design Concepts brought forward a sustainable process that allowed us to leverage user-centered research and consumer trends to inspire innovation and shift our focus toward to a more creative business and product portfolio,” said J. O’Neil, Sr., Director Global Procurement and NPD, Spectrum Brands.
+“Delve brought forward a sustainable process that allowed us to leverage user-centered research and consumer trends to inspire innovation and shift our focus toward to a more creative business and product portfolio,” said J. O’Neil, Sr., Director Global Procurement and NPD, Spectrum Brands.
 “They challenged us through each step from consumer insights to innovation brainstorming and ultimately delivered a set of tools and a transferable process for defining consumer opportunity areas.
-This work with Design Concepts far exceeded our expectations and today is the catalyst for defining our forward looking product road maps.”
+This work with Delve far exceeded our expectations and today is the catalyst for defining our forward looking product road maps.”

 Let’s talk about how we can help move your business forward.